 A reorganization of departments in the Libraries results in three major divisions headed by assistant directors.
 The divisions were General Services (including circulation), Reference Services, and Collection Development and Organization (including technical services).
 The school libraries - Design, Textiles, and Forest Resources - were now classified as branch libraries.

 Construction ended on the new 11-story tower addition (North Tower) to the D.H.
-Hill Library.
+Hill Jr. Library.

 The new 11-story addition (North Tower) to the D.H.
-Hill Library opened
+Hill Jr. Library opened

-Interior of D. H. Hill Library, showing the documents card catalog.
-A few years after this photo was taken, in 1975, the NCSU Libraries commenced computerized cataloging of the book collection, which led to the development of the online catalog.
+Interior of D. H. Hill Jr. Library, showing the documents card catalog.
+A few years after this photo was taken, in 1975, the NC State University Libraries commenced computerized cataloging of the book collection, which led to the development of the online catalog.

-The original eleven-story bookstack tower (now the North Tower) of the D. H. Hill Library is dedicated.
+The original 11-story bookstack tower (now the North Tower) of the D. H. Hill Jr. Library is dedicated.
 With the addition, the bookstacks are opened to all users (previously, the library had had closed bookstacks).

-NC State becomes a charter member of the Southeastern Library Network (SOLINET).
-Library director I.T.
-Littleton serves on SOLINET's initial board of directors, and chairs its first bylaws committee.
+NC State became a charter member of the Southeastern Library Network (SOLINET).
+Library Director I.T.
+Littleton served on SOLINET's initial board of directors and chaired its first bylaws committee.

 The D.H.
-Hill Librarians group meets for the first time.
+Hill Librarians group met for the first time.
 In 1984, the group was renamed the NCSU Librarians' Association.

-The library begins computerized cataloging of materials.
+The library began computerized cataloging of materials.
 Retrospective conversion of the card catalog was started the following year.

 Book, periodical, and binding expenditures exceed $1,000,000 in a fiscal year for the first time.